Prompting is Everything: The One Skill You Need to Master AI

 • Specific styling I want in these images

-I provided additional guidance I was missing.
+I provided extra guidance I'd been missing.
 I'm refining and tuning my prompts because I work on the system that builds the product.
-I spend my time on the system that helps me write and build these blog posts out for you.
+I spend my time on the system that helps me write these blog posts for you.

 Each blog post ideally improves over time as I enhance my system.
-And this is the new way to think about it: I'm always fine-tuning these prompts.
+This is the new way to think about it.
+I'm always fine-tuning these prompts.
 They're never done.

 Focus on understanding, learning, and developing good prompts.
-This will take you so far.
-You will have an incredible advantage over someone who just opens ChatGPT and says "do X."
+This will take you far.
+You'll have a real advantage over someone who just opens ChatGPT and says "do X."

 Understanding how to communicate is a key skill.
-It's a skill we overlook frequently.
+It's one we overlook frequently.

 So take some time: